Infoland/iProva-REST-API-examples/Documentation/Authentication.md

 ```

 ### 2.2 With One Time Password
 There is also an older system which is used to generate something like an "One Time Password" (OTP), an token based on an api key and a user name.
 This is used in cases that a system wants to automaticly log a user into Zenya.

-[More information](Tokens.md)
+Tokens are linked to an api-key. api-keys can be created within the product and are needed to access the API.
+Tokens can only be generated using an api-key for which "token generation" has been enabled in the product.
+The usage of the API key can be restricted on a set of IP Address ranges (IPv4 and IPv6) and/or on a set of user names.

+Tokens are time limited.
+This means they expire after a short amount of time.
+This means that you cannot infinitely re-use a token.

+Tokens also support sliding expiration.
+To enable sliding expiration, you need to enable this option for your api-key in the product.
+Once sliding expiration is enabled, each call to the API using a generated token will reset the expiration time-out for the token.
+Once the token has expired, it will never become "active" again by calling the API again, and you need to request a new token.
+[Example of implementation][ex_sliding]

 Example of getting a token:
 ```c